| Q: |

 there are also important distinctions in meanings, emphasis, and usage.

-Generally, our definition of model contains more than UML's concept.
+Generally, our definition of model contains meanings beyond UML's concept.

 A UML model is a descriptive diagram or document containing information usually about software objects.